timon216/blogr-frontend_mentor/README.md

 ## Continued development

-- Instrinsic Web Design - the page looks good with given breakpoint widths but it could be better in between and beyond them.
+- Intrinsic Web Design - the page looks good with given breakpoint widths but it could be better in between and beyond them.